 Super Regional.
 If no indoor backup is available at the site and inclement weather or other unforeseen circumstances have made it impossible to complete the super-regional match Saturday, super-regional play must start by 9 a.m. local time Sunday.
 The host must do everything possible, including moving to an alternate site, to complete the match.
 If the match still cannot be completed Sunday, the Division I Men's and Women's Tennis Committee is authorized to advance the higher seeded team to the final site after reviewing all actions attempted by the host to complete the match.

 Finals site schedule.
-Super-regional round winners advance to the finals site at Baylor University in Waco, Texas, adhering to the following schedule.
+Super-regional round winners advance to the finals site at the University of Georgia in Athens, Georgia, adhering to the following schedule.